carpentries/amy/docs/amy_database_structure.md

 * `slug` slug of the term.
 Used to uniquely identify the term.
 * `content` content of the term.
 This text shown to users when they consent.
+* `training_request_content` if set, the regular `content` will be replaced with this text when displaying this term on the instructor training request form.
 * `required_type` determines whether or not a term is considered required for the user or not.
 If required it will be shown to the user when they log in to consent to.
 * `help_text` additional text shown to the user in order to give more context on the term.
 * `short_description` a short description of the consent, shown in the admin view of a profile